backstage/backstage/docs/auth/auth-backend-classes.md

 ### Configuration

-Each authentication provider (except SAML) needs five parameters: an OAuth client ID, a client secret, an authorization endpoint and a token endpoint, and an app origin.
+Each authentication provider (except SAML) needs five parameters: an OAuth client ID, a client secret, an authorization endpoint, a token endpoint, and an app origin.
 The app origin is the URL at which the frontend of the application is hosted, and it is read from the `app.baseUrl` config.
 This is required because the application opens a popup window to perform the authentication, and once the flow is completed, the popup window sends a `postMessage` to the frontend application to indicate the result of the operation.
 Also this URL is used to verify that authentication requests are coming from only this endpoint.

 These values are configured via the `app-config.yaml` present in the root of your app folder.